Obscurely/Rustsomware/README.md

 ### Running The Program

-!!!
-I am not gonna give you precompiled binaries so any 7 year old can run this on their dad's computer.
+*I am not gonna give you precompiled binaries so any 7 year old can run this on their dad's computer.*

 1. After compling it (check [compilation](#compilation)) simply spin up a windows vm (or a real machine...), double click the exe say yes to admin and enjoy.

 ### Compilation

 This ransomware is made for windows only and will only compile for windows.
 The following steps require that you have rust installed, check their official [installation page](https://www.rust-lang.org/tools/install).
-Before going ahead and compiling I recommend that you at least look at the main.rs file in src folder and take a look at the 3 vars at the top and change them accordingly (also take a look at [the difference between the 2 startup options](#the-difference-between-the-2-startup-options)
+Before going ahead and compiling I recommend that you at least look at the main.rs file in src folder and take a look at the 3 vars at the top and change them accordingly (also take a look at [the difference between the 2 startup options](#the-difference-between-the-2-startup-options).
+Also idealy you would want to check the source code for any folder names and other stuff to make the ransomware more foreign.

 1. Clone this repo on your pc, you can use "git clone", if you have git installed, like this: